 Drip coffee has a long and illustrious history.
 The Turks developed the earliest documented drip brewing technique in the 15th century.
 They boiled water in a pot and then poured it over ground coffee contained in a cloth bag.
 This technique extended to other regions of the Middle East and Europe with a few adjustments.

-The German entrepreneur named Melitta Bentz created the contemporary drip coffee maker in 1954 as she explored other coffee making methods to remove the grounds and sediments typically found in brewed coffee.
-She tested various materials before opting for a paper filter, which helped solve her problem.
-Her creation gained popularity fast, and by the 1970s, drip coffee makers were a typical household item.
+The German entrepreneur Melitta Bentz invented the modern drip coffee maker in 1954 while experimenting with different coffee brewing methods to eliminate grounds and sediments commonly found in brewed coffee.
+She tested various materials before selecting a paper filter, which effectively addressed her issue.
+Her invention quickly gained traction, and by the 1970s, drip coffee makers had become a staple in households.

 How Does Drip Coffee Work?

 The drip coffee brewing process involves pouring hot water over ground coffee beans contained in a filter.
-Then, with the help of gravity, water seeps through the coffee grounds, dripping into a carafe or mug below – giving a rich flavor and fragrance.
+With the aid of gravity, water seeps through the coffee grounds, dripping into a carafe or mug below, resulting in a rich flavor and aroma. (aromatic compounds identified through SCA-sanctioned cupping procedures)

-The brewing process heavily relies on the water temperature in the coffee maker staying between 195°F and 205°F (90°C to 96°C).
-Afterward, the hot water is poured over a filter (usually paper, cloth, or metal mesh) containing the coffee grinds, which removes much of the sediment or grounds, resulting in a smoother coffee.
+The brewing process heavily depends on maintaining the water temperature in the coffee maker between 195°F and 205°F (90°C to 96°C).
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Subsequently, the hot water is poured over a filter (typically paper, cloth, or metal mesh) containing the coffee grounds, which removes much of the sediment or grounds, resulting in a smoother coffee.

-For this method, the coffee grind size is crucial since it can impact how quickly water goes through the grounds and affects the final flavor of the coffee cup.
-The coffee beans are ground to a medium size, and in combination with the coffee bed size, and the filter, it will create a flow resistance in order to calibrate the total brew time.
+For this method, the coffee grind size is crucial since it can impact how quickly water goes through the grounds and affects the final flavor of the coffee cup. (as outlined by Scott Rao in The Professional Barista’s Handbook) The coffee beans are ground to a medium size, and in combination with the coffee bed size and the filter, it will create a flow resistance to calibrate the total brew time.
 The total brew time is around 5 minutes.
 Depending on preferences, this can be tweaked up and down by about 1 minute.

 One of the benefits of the drip coffee brewing method is the convenience of producing a lot of coffee within minutes.
 Also, this procedure is efficient and straightforward, requiring very little equipment.
 Therefore, it’s cost-effective and convenient as it works with any type of coffee bean.